saithebuilder/LoRa_Duplex/README.md

 # LoRa_Duplex
-Programs to show the transmission and reception of data using LoRa 32 boards
+Programs to show the transmission and reception of data using LoRa 32 boards with Hardware Accelerated implementations of AES and RSA Algorithms.
+Caesar cipher to show the susceptibility of less secure algorithms to cryptography attacks.